xhxh96/Hop/README.md

 ## User Guide
-The mobile app can be used with and without an account being created (guest mode)
+The mobile app can be used with and without an account being created (guest mode).

 ### Creating an Account
-Account can be created selecting Sign In, followed by Create an Account.
+Account can be created by selecting `Sign In`, followed by `Create an Account`.

 Account details are stored in our backend server, with the password being hashed via bcrypt.